jliu1999/Galvanize-DSI-Capstone-Project-2/README.md

 ### **Discussion**

 To identify if a patch image is cancerous, we definitely want to have a high TPR.
 Mean while, we care about FNR.
 We don't want identify positive patches as negative, because that might falsely lead to a decision that the cancer is at an early stage.
-The consequence is serious, in worst case will cost life.
+The consequence is serious, in worst case it will cost life.
 We also care about FPR.
 A high FPR will probably lead to mistake an early stage cancer for late stage.
-Not only this will increase the patient's mental problem, but also the patient may need to go through unnecessary harsher treatment with more side-effects, which will in turn damage patient's health even more.
+Not only this will possibly cause mental problem for the patient, but also the patient may need to go through unnecessary harsher treatment with more side-effects, which will in turn damage the patient's health even more.
 So we need to find a balance between TPR, FNR, and FPR.
 ROC curve is good for making such decision, it helps to choose TPR, FPR based on your prospective.

 ## **Summary**

 A Convolutional Neural Network model is built to classify patient breast tissue scan images as either cancerous or non-cancerous.
 Hyperparameters are fine-tuned to improve the model.
-The final model achieves an accuracy of 0.886 for holdout dataset.
+The final model achieves an accuracy of 0.895 for holdout dataset.

 ## **Future Plans**